Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Formalism

 \section{Formalism}

 Consider the energy functional of a (unit-normalized) state $\Psi$ in a Fock-space state defined by $M$ (spin-)orbitals $\{\phi_p\}$:

 where $\gamma^i_j$ and $\gamma^{ij}_{kl}$ are the (spin-orbital) 1- and 2-RDMs (see Appendix \ref{sec:notation} for the notation and standard definitions).
 For a fixed {\em model} defining the map from orbitals $\{\phi_p\}$ to $\ket{\Psi}$, \cref{eq:E} defines a functional of the orbitals.
 Our objective is to minimize this functional with respect to $M$ {\em orthonormal} orbitals $\{\phi_p\}$.
-Unlike the traditional approaches, such as (MC)SCF, in which the orbitals are typically represented as a linear combination of a fixed basis [e.g., an atomic orbital basis in the linear-combination-of-atomic-orbitals (LCAO) formalism] in this work each orbital is expressed in a basis adaptively refined to approach the orbital's exact representation in the full Hilbert space.
+Unlike the traditional representations of orbitals in terms of a fixed basis, such as an atomic orbital basis in the LCAO formalism, in this work each orbital is expressed in a basis {\em adaptively} refined to approach the orbital's exact representation in the full Hilbert space.
+The lack of a fixed basis precludes automatic enforcement of the orbital orthonormality by, e.g., unitary parametrization.
+Therefore it will be necessary to maintain orthonormality explicitly.